New Resource

 What free Topaz AI alternatives can I try with no watermark?

-There is no permanently free, full version of Topaz Video AI, but you can still test Topaz-like enhancement without watermarks through several alternatives.
-Options generally fall into three categories:
+There's no permanently free, full version of Topaz Video AI, but you can test Topaz-like enhancement without watermarks through several alternatives:

-• Time-limited, watermark-free trials – Some commercial alternatives, such as UniFab All-In-One, offer a 30-day trial that lets you export enhanced videos without watermarks so you can thoroughly test AI upscaling, denoising, and HDR conversion before deciding whether to buy.
+• Time-limited, watermark-free trials — UniFab All-In-One offers a 30-day trial with full features and no watermarks on export, so you can thoroughly test upscaling, denoising, and HDR before deciding to buy.

-• Open-source tools – Video2X is a free, community-driven upscaler that uses waifu2x and Anime4K models, making it a good choice if you want a zero-cost alternative and are comfortable with a less polished interface.
+• Open-source tools — Video2X is a free, community-driven upscaler using waifu2x and Anime4K models.
+Good for zero-cost anime upscaling; less polished UX.

-• Free editions of professional editors – The free version of DaVinci Resolve includes Super Scale upscaling and advanced noise reduction, giving you powerful enhancement tools without a license fee, though it has a steeper learning curve.
+• Free editions of pro editors — DaVinci Resolve's free version includes Super Scale upscaling and noise reduction, though it has a steep learning curve.

 avatar